Ken Baldry's Zermatt pages

 Trockener Steg

-There are drag-lifts from here up towards the Theodule Pass, which is how one got to Italy before the Little Matterhorn cable car was built.
+Furggsattel.
 There is also a chairlift, set in the ice, to the right up to the frontier on the Furggsattel, over which you cannot go.
 (Walk & look to see why!)

 Right: Mischabel from the Waterfall Run

-G=Gugla, D=Durrenhorn, H=Hohberghorn, S=Stecknadelhorn, N=Nadelhorn, D=Dom
+G=Gugla, Du=Durrenhorn, H=Hohberghorn, S=Stecknadelhorn, N=Nadelhorn, Do=Dom

-Just before the Waterfall
+Immediately before the Waterfall

 Furgg

-Schwarzsee
+Schwarzsee runs

 Apart from the thing from Furgg, the gondelbahn from Zermatt via Furi arrives here.
 One can eat at the Schwarzsee Hotel.
 There are seven runs down from Schwarzsee:

 2. A blue to the middle station between Furi & Schwarzsee.
 Lots of schusses.
 There is no blue run back down all the way.
+Don't miss the middle station, as the next part is Aeorleid, which is very, very hard.

 3. A red (White Pearl) which goes on a long way & eventually turns down to a long wood path back towards Furi.